ImageMagick/Usage-Markdown/anim_mods/index.md

 To do this we make a copy of that last frame of the first animation, then change the delay of just that frame using the "`-set`" operator.
 We then re-add that frame back into the image sequence by deleting the original un-modified image.

-Also as we have now set a good delay between the drawing of the letters, the initial blank canvas (just representing a initial start delay) in the second animation is now redundant, so we can just delete that frame, without problems.
+Also as we have now set a good delay between the drawing of the letters, the initial blank canvas (just representing an initial start delay) in the second animation is now redundant, so we can just delete that frame, without problems.
 If this frame actually contained part of the image, then we may need to adjust its delay, instead of removing.

 ~~~